Ketu (Benin)

-Ketu is a historical region in what is now the Republic of Benin, in the area of the town of Kétou (Ketu).
-It is one of the oldest capitals of the Yoruba-speaking people, tracing its establishment to a settlement founded by a descendant of Oduduwa, also known as Odudua, Oòdua and edua.
-The regents of the town were traditionally styled "Alaketu", and are related directly to Ile-Ife in present-day Nigeria.
+Ketu is the name of a Yoruba subgroup, historical kingdom and region straddling parts of what is now southeastern Republic of Benin and parts of southwest Nigeria.
+The chief town and traditional capital of the area was the town of Kétou (Kétu), which is considered to be one of the oldest capitals of the Yoruba-speaking people, tracing its establishment to a settlement founded by a descendant of Oduduwa (also known as; Odùduwà, Oòduà) called Sopasan or Soipasan.
+The Oba of the town were traditionally styled "Alákétu", and are related directly to Ile-Ife in present-day Nigeria.

+Other towns that were historically part of the Kétu Kingdom are;